 7. Contact Apple Support

 If you've tried all the above steps and your left AirPod still isn't working, it's time to contact Apple Support.
-There may be a hardware issue or other problem that requires professional attention.
+But there may be a hardware issue or other problem that requires professional attention.
 Apple Support can help you diagnose the problem and determine the best course of action, whether it's a repair, replacement, or other solution.

 FAQ